iuwa/LTPAL/README.md

 ## Linear Temporal Public Announcement Logic: a new perspective for reasoning about the knowledge of multi-classifiers

-We developed the LTPAL tool is developed to verify the properties of multiple classifiers.
+We developed the LTPAL tool to verify the properties of multiple classifiers.
 Here, properties would appear in the form of LTPAL formulas.
 Such properties could be investigated for single-framed data (i.e., images) or data-streams (i.e., videos).

 ## Input